|

 Now, on a recent Friday in May, after years of waiting, I am happy to report that I finally ventured into the park’s Welcome House and spent a weekend in the actual Santa’s Village.
 Not only did I visit, I now work for the park, offering my public relations and creative services, and I couldn’t be happier about it.
 As long as I can remember, I’ve been obsessed with a theme park that now, only exists in memory.
 Before I had words to describe it, I saw its ghost, every time my parents drove home.
 The abandoned relic with twenty-foot candy canes and giant colorful concrete mushrooms waited, faded and forgotten, to beckon travelers to an empty Welcome House and a hidden enchanted forest beyond.
 But the cars no longer stopped as they sped along the highway through the Santa Cruz mountains and the children's laughter that once encompassed the park gave way to a lonely wind.

 About the AuthorJennifer is a storyteller who connects big ideas with audiences.
 She specializes in public relations, brand development, and creative services for startups, theme parks, musicians, authors, nonprofits, and more.
-From audience awareness to brand development, and positive social change, Jennifer works with clients she believes in and that she believes she can help.
 Archives

 |